solana-foundation/developer-content/docs/toolkit/projects/existing-project.md

 title: Update an Existing Project
 sidebarSortOrder: 7
 sidebarLabel: Existing Projects
+seoTitle: "How to add Solana into an existing app or project"
 description:
   "How to add an existing project to Solana project scaffold using the 'create-solana-program' tool."